top of page

 Definition and usage of the phrase "blue mass"

-Alright, I admit, this isn’t exactly an idiom, but I’m hoping you’ll forgive me.
+Alright, I admit, this isn’t exactly an idiom, but I’m hoping you’ll forgive me, as it is a term used from the era.

 One of the most common prescriptions in the Georgian era was called “blue mass.”
-The doctor would hand you a bottle of about 100 pills, recommend you take a minimum of 2-3 per day, and send you on your way.
-When you opened the bottle, you would find little blue pills awaiting to cure all your ills, from hunger to melancholy.
+The physician would hand the patient a bottle of about 100 pills, recommend they take a minimum of 2-3 per day, and send them on their way.
+When the patient opened the bottle, they would find little blue pills awaiting to cure all their ills, from hunger to melancholy.

 Much like the arsenic and lead in cosmetics, the mercury in these little blue pills was much sought after.